Orenshaf/SoundProud/README.md

   ![Giphy](https://media.giphy.com/media/PnrensvlfFUgoGCcCO/giphy.gif)

-+ This was done by creating a UI slice of state to dispatch the necessary information (current track's duration, current time and whether or not it was playing) both in the track player and on the track's show page.
++ This was done by creating a UI slice of state to dispatch the necessary information (current track's duration, current time and whether or not it was playing) both in the track player component and on the track's show page component.

   - - - -
 ## Future Directions ##